-There are a number of considerations required when contemplating suspending an employee.
-Natural justice demands that your decisions whether or not to suspend employees in any situation are justified in the circumstances of the case.
-Whether you are considering suspension during strike action, an investigation or a disciplinary process, it is strongly recommended that you seek professional advice before suspending any employee.
+A number of considerations are required when contemplating suspending an employee.
+Natural justice demands that your decisions whether or not to suspend employees, in any situation, are justified in the circumstances of the case.
+Whether you are considering suspension during strike action, an investigation or a disciplinary process, it is strongly recommended you seek professional advice before suspending any employee.

-Remember:
+Remember

-- Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business. - ▶ Visit our website www.businesscentral.org.nz regularly. - Attend our member briefings to keep up to date with all changes. - ▶ Send your staff to Business Central courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - · Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.